January 14, 2020

 Durability

-The one thing some users complain about is warping: if you change temperature abruptly--say, by running water into a still-hot pan--your pan may warp.
-But we tried to make this happen several times, with several different pieces, and couldn't cause any of the MultiClad Pro pans to warp.
-Regardless, we took a half point off for these complaints (stainless usually gets 5 stars for durability).
+The one thing some users complain about is warping: if you change temperature abruptly--say, by running water into a hot pan--your pan could warp.
+We tried to make this happen several times, and couldn't get any of the MultiClad Pro pans we tested to warp.

-If your pans do rust, corrode, or warp, you can get them replaced for free due to the lifetime warranty (which Cuisinart will honor).
+If your pans do rust, corrode, or warp, you can get them replaced for free due to the lifetime warranty (which Cuisinart has a reputation for honoring).

 Stability/Safety